 Make a Funeral Program

 Funeral programs help you honor your loved one's memory, as well as give pertinent information about the service.
 A funeral program is a printed document that gives the events of the funeral or memorial service, and celebrates the life and milestones of the deceased.
 Many people choose to make their own funeral programs.
-If you have word processing software and a printer, you can easily create a very special program for your service.
-Here are some general instructions to help you make your own funeral program.
+If you have word processing software and a printer, you can easily create a very special custom funeral program for your service.
+Here are some general instructions to help you make your own easy funeral program.

 Pick a software program to use.

 You will have to decide which software program you will use.
 Many people already have Microsoft Word installed on there computer, and are familiar with how to use the program.
 There are many funeral program templates that use Microsoft Word.
-Microsoft Word is a word processor, so you placing pictures may not be as easy as using a desktop publishing program such as Microsoft Publisher or graphics program such as Photoshop Elements.
+Microsoft Word (MS Word) is a word processor, so placing pictures may not be as easy as using a desktop publishing program such as Microsoft Publisher or graphics program such as Photoshop Elements.
 If you are confused about which program to use, choose the program that you are most familiar with using, this will save a lot of time and frustration.

 Choose a template design and paper size, or create your own design.